 About McCarthy + Co

 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including commercial, industrial, and agricultural workplace accidents.
 We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-If you have experienced a farm accident or sustained an injury in an agricultural setting, you can rely on us for legal advice, guidance and assistance through the claims process.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+If you have experienced a farm accident or sustained an injury in an agricultural setting, you can rely on us for legal advice, guidance, and assistance through the claims process.